Vasectomy is a permanent form of birth control that is simple, safe, and effective.

 • Vasectomy is a one time, low risk procedure, which is safe and effective

-• Vasectomy is the most dependable method of birth control, including all forms of female birth control
+• Vasectomy is the most reliable method of birth control, including all forms of female birth control

 • Vasectomy is covered by OHIP